areebairfan08/PigmentML/README.md

 #### Pigment Opacity and Mixing Influence
 - Different paints have different levels of opacity (based on brands), which can affect how strongly they influence colour mixes.
-- The following is for Liquitex Basics:
+- The following is for Liquitex BASICS Acrylics:

 | Pigment                  | Opacity      |
 |--------------------------|--------------|